ablazleon/env-k8-jenkins/README.md

 2. Jenkins
 - [X] Tried on an EC2 and discovered the benefits of Jenkins X. Setup the repo for continuous integration.
-- [ ] Test pipeline: photo of a failing linting.
+- [x] Test pipeline: photo of a failing linting.

 3. EKS.
-- [ ] Create a cluster: photo that it works manually
+- [x] Create a cluster: photo that it works manually
-- [ ] Instances name rolling deployment
+- [x] Instances name rolling deployment
-- [ ] The deployment works.
+- [x] The deployment works.

 ## Motivation

 I've done software projects in hackathons or just project during college.
 I've realized that implementing automating pipelines for continuous integration and continuous deplyoment guarantees a quality of the software product that cannot be provided by manually assessing this quality.
 So, the aim of this project is fitting [the rubric of the capstone project](https://review.udacity.com/#!/rubrics/2577/view), with the final objective of creates a code that allows to easily automates this integration and deployment of a software repo in github.
 In general, a software is been identified to propose a certain ***value***.
 Then automating piepline should be provided (see image).
-Looking at the big picture, only three pieces are implemented in this repo:
+Looking at the big picture, this repo includes the files of jenkins x + the pipeline overrided.

 ![software product pipeline big picture](https://github.com/chanakaudaya/solutions-architecture-patterns/blob/master/vendor-neutral/images/Enterprise-CICD-Pattern.png)

 Big picture from https://github.com/chanakaudaya/solutions-architecture-patterns.

+Under the hood this three componentes are managed by jenkins X:

-1- A ***jenkinsfile***.
+1- A ***jenkinsfile => now buildpacks***.
 THere are many tools for implementing pipelines (as Jenkins, Travis CI, Circle CI, Gitlab. . .)
 In this repo it is proposed a jenkinsfile running in an ec2 instance.
 After setting an ec2 with jenkins, it is deployed Jenkins X. It is realized it offers certain better cabailities as gitops and this bukernetes orientation using helm charts.
 So, it is configure some Jenkins X environments, following their decoumentation architecture

 ![Jenkins X](https://jenkins-x.io/images/jx-arch.png)